Menu

 "Some of you may recall the strange affair of the Phantom of the Opera - a mystery never fully explained..."

-The story of the Phantom of the Opera is often represented as a gothic romance with a classic love triangle, though it originally started out as a series of detective stories.
-The premise revolves around a disfigured musical genius and his obsession with the young soprano, Christine Daaé, who is involved with the handsome Vicomte Raoul de Chagny.
+While the story of the Phantom of the Opera is often represented as a gothic romance with a classic love triangle, it originally started out as a series of detective stories.
+The premise revolves around a disfigured musical genius residing beneath the Paris Opera House, and his obsession with the young soprano, Christine Daaé.
+Her childhood friend and love interest, the handsome Vicomte Raoul de Chagny fights for her love and for her freedom from the Phantom.
 The Phantom, known as Erik in many versions including the original, is born hideously disfigured with a face resembling a skull.
-After suffering time and again at the hands of others because of his deformity, he hides away from the world.
+After suffering horrific treatment at the hands of society because of his deformity, he hides away from the world.
 Erik comes to live under and controls the Opéra Populaire through menacing threats and clever tricks.
-He falls hopelessly in love with young Daaé, and manipulates her by masquerading has her "Angel of Music," sent by her late father.
+He falls hopelessly in love with the ingenue Daaé, and manipulates her by masquerading has her "Angel of Music," sent by her late father.
 From his underground lair, he plots to win her love and if necessary, destroy de Chagny.

 • Poor, unhappy Erik!
 Should we pity him?
 Should we curse him?
 He asked only to be someone like everyone else.
 But he was too ugly.
 He had either to hide his genius or play tricks with it, when, with an ordinary face, he would have been one of the noblest members of the human race.
 He had a heart great enough to hold the empire of the world, and in the end had to be content with a cellar.
 Clearly, then, we must pity the Opera Ghost.
 (Leroux 273)